About Fire / USAR / HAZMAT

 Red Area Command Overview

 This year’s host for the Red Command is the Alameda County Fire Department.
 The Incident Commander overseeing the activities of the Red Area Command will be David Winnacker, Division Chief of Special Operations.
-“Fire Branch” scenarios for 2016 as required by the Department of Homeland Security grant guidelines will be primarily based on responses to hazardous materials, land and water based, search and rescue incidents, and a rescue task force incident, all with a nexus to terrorism.
+“Fire Branch” scenarios for 2017 as required by the Department of Homeland Security grant guidelines will be primarily based on responses to hazardous materials, land and water based, search and rescue incidents, all with a nexus to terrorism.
 There will be a continued emphasis placed on decision-making skills rather than simply completing a specific set of tasks.

 Participating teams will also be evaluated on their ability to participate in a multi-disciplinary approach to an incident through their interaction with other first responders and civilian volunteers typically present at large scale incidents during a series of timed scenarios.
 To maximize “on-scene” time of teams, the travel distance to the next scenario location will be kept to a minimum by locating all the scenario sites within a 10-minute travel distance.
 US&R, hazardous materials, and rescue task force scenarios will take place in the general area of Livermore, CA. Maritime fire/rescue scenarios will take place in the waters of the San Francisco Bay.

-US&R will participate in four time-based scenarios lasting approximately 3 hours each, Hazardous Materials teams will participate in four time-based scenarios lasting approximately 2 hours each.
-Maritime fire/rescue/EMS boats and crews will participate in six, time-based scenarios each lasting approximately 1 hour each with the goal of all boats being off the water before sunset.
+US&R will participate in four time-based scenarios lasting approximately 3 hours each, Hazardous Materials teams will participate in six time-based scenarios lasting approximately 2 and hours each Maritime fire/rescue/EMS boats and crews will participate in six, time-based scenarios each lasting approximately 1 hour each with the goal of all boats being off the water before sunset.
 All teams will be evaluated and graded by at least one proctor who will be a subject matter expert.
-Those teams with the highest cumulative scores will be selected to receive special recognition during an awards banquet on Monday, September 12th.
+Those teams with the highest cumulative scores will be selected to receive special recognition during an awards banquet on Monday, September 11th.

 Upon arriving at a scenario, teams will attend a general briefing that will orient them to the site, provide the rules of engagement and direct them to work the scenario in a unified manner, sharing resources and personnel.
 A safety briefing will also be delivered.

-Scenarios will end with a short presentation by the participants, intended to provide an opportunity for them to describe what problems were identified, how they were resolved, rationale for tasks performed, lessons learned, followed by general feedback from the proctor regarding performance.
+Scenarios will end with a presentation by the participants, intended to provide an opportunity for them to describe what problems were identified, how they were resolved, rationale for tasks performed, lessons learned, followed by general feedback from the proctor regarding performance.
 A short training on best practice’s or new equipment that has been identified as filling a current gap will be provided for the participating teams at each scenario.